-RESULTS AND DISCUSSION:
+RESULTS AND DISCUSSION

 Four different in situ gel formulations of Meloxicam were prepared successfully by means of using different polymers and ingredients i.e. sodium alginate, HPMC K100M, calcium carbonate, sodium citrate in different ratio.
 Sodium alginate acts as a gelling agent.
-The free Ca2+ ions gets entrapped in polymeric chains of sodium alginate thereby causing cross linking of polymer chains to form matrix structure17.
+The free Ca2+ ions gets entrapped in polymeric chains of sodium alginate thereby causing cross linking of polymer chains to form matrix structure.
 This gelation involves the formation of double helical junction zones followed by reaggregation of the double helical segments to form a three-dimensional network by complexation with cations and hydrogen bonding with water.
-CaCO3 was incorporated as cross linker and floatingagent18.

-The formulations possessed satisfactory pH value ranging from 7.25 ± 0.09 to 8.12 ± 0.49 (table 2) which is suitable to maintain the formulations in a liquid state.
-Aqueous solutions of sodium alginate are most stable at pH range of 4-10.
-Below pH 3, alginic acid is precipitated from the alginate solution making the formulation unsightly containing gel and liquid phases19.

-the formulations, transition occurred instantaneously In all sol-to-gel at the formulation/simulated gastric fluid interface.
+CaCO3 was incorporated as cross linker and floating agent.
+The formulations possessed satisfactory pH value ranging from 7.25±0.09 to 8.12±0.49 (Table 2) which is suitable to maintain the formulations in a liquid state.
+Aqueous solutions of sodium alginate are most stable at pH range of pH 4 to pH 10.
+Below pH 3, alginic acid is precipitated from the alginate solution making the formulation unsightly containing gel and liquid phases.
+In all the transition formulations, sol-to-gel occurred instantaneously at the formulation/simulated gastric fluid interface.
 This instantaneous surface gelation formed an enclosing membrane which entrapped the remaining liquid formulation at the center and the gel layer expanded to the center apparently due to slow diffusion of H+ and Ca2+ ions.
-During preliminary tests, the gels tend to ooze when pierced in less than 1 hr of gelation and at the end of the test period the gels appeared solid throughout their dimensions.
-However, though gelation occurred instantaneously, the nature of the gels formed wasdependent upon the polymer and $CaCO_3$ concentration20.
+During preliminary tests, the gels tend to ooze when pierced in less than 1 h of gelation and at the end of the test period the gels appeared solid throughout their dimensions.
+However, though gelation occurred instantaneously, the nature of the gels formed was dependent upon the polymer and $CaCO_3$ concentration.